Starting Your Baby on Solids

 The When of Introducing Foods

-The American Academy of Pediatrics recommends that breastfed babies not have anything besides breastmilk for the first 6 months.1 After 6 months, a variety of foods can be introduced to baby in addition to continued breastfeeding.
+The new USDA guidelines as well as the American Academy of Pediatrics recommends that babies not have any foods besides breastmilk for the first 6 months.1 After 6 months, a variety of foods can be introduced to baby in addition to continued breastfeeding until the age of 2 or beyond, however long mother and baby wish to nurse.
 Studies have found that introducing solid foods (this includes rice cereal and "baby food") before 6 months increases the risk of illnesses, allergies and obesity and leads to premature weaning.
 Introducing foods too late may lead to picky eaters2 and increased risk of allergies.3 Every baby is different, so just like you follow your baby's cues when it comes to breastfeeding, you can follow your baby's cues when it comes to introducing solid food, too!
 Sometimes this is called "Baby-Led Weaning," because you are letting your baby set the pace based on his interest and developmental readiness.

 Look for these signs your baby is ready: